-For individuals engaged primarily in teaching USC credit courses and teachingrelated duties, with reduced obligation for scholarship: Lecturer, Senior Lecturer, Master Lecturer;3 Clinical Professor of <discipline>; Professor (Teaching) of <discipline>; Professor of Clinical <discipline>.
+For individuals engaged primarily in teaching and teaching-related duties, with reduced obligation for scholarship: Lecturer, Senior Lecturer, Master Lecturer;3 Clinical Professor of <discipline>; Professor (Teaching) of <discipline>; Professor of Clinical <discipline>.

 3 Whenever "Lecturer" is shown subsequently in this list, it includes the options of Senior Lecturer and Master Lecturer.